JacobPuff/rocks-into-computers/README.md

 # Rocks Into Computers
 A presentation on some computer internals and how we combine them to do useful things.

+This presentation uses Motion Canvas, a code driven animation software, and takes us from basic logic gates all the way to a full CPU with our own custom instruction set.

 ### Running
 To view the slides, you need to run the local server in the `compiled/` folder:
 - if you're on linux run `runServe`